davidgutierrezrubio/jmathanim/manual/07_AdvancedTopics/AdvancedTopics.md

 [home](https://davidgutierrezrubio.github.io/jmathanim/) [back](../index.html)

 # Disabling and enabling animations
 Suppose you are writing a rather long animation.
-Usually this process involves several test runs to check if every goes as planned.
-If you are fine tuning the last part of the animation, you don't need to run all the animation from the beginning to do this.
+Usually this process involves several test runs to check if everything goes as planned.
+If you are fine tuning the last part of the animation, you don't need to run all from the beginning to do this.
 Instead, you can add these methods to your code:

 ```java
 disableAnimations();